Faetu/Faetu.github.io/_posts/2024-08-11-blockroom.md

 ![Encrypted Session Key light](/assets/images/blockroom/encrypted_session_key_light.png){: .shadow .w-75 .light}
 ![Encrypted Session Key dark](/assets/images/blockroom/encrypted_session_key_dark.png){: .shadow .w-75 .dark}

-Thanks to [Khris Tolbert](https://medium.com/@khristopher.tolbert) for his articel ["Decrypting SMB3 Traffic with just a PCAP?
+Thanks to [Khris Tolbert](https://medium.com/@khristopher.tolbert) for his article ["Decrypting SMB3 Traffic with just a PCAP?
 Absolutely (maybe.)"](https://medium.com/maverislabs/decrypting-smb3-traffic-with-just-a-pcap-absolutely-maybe-712ed23ff6a2), where he explains all the steps in good detail.

-The last piece to get the session key from all those informations, is the python script, which Khris have wrote.
+The last piece to get the session key from all those information, is the python script, which Khris have wrote.
 He wrote it in python2, if you are using python2 then get it from the article.
-I rewrote it for python3 because I don't use python2 anymore.
+I rewrote it for Python 3 because I don't use python2 anymore.

 <script src="https://gist.github.com/Faetu/35ff929e64a37980021f19f083939b7e.js"></script>

-When running the script with all informations provided, it prints out the session key.
+When running the script with all information provided, it prints out the session key.

 ### 3.3 Decrypting SMB2